CivityNL/ckanext-fairdatapoint/README.md

 # ckanext-fairdatapoint

-CKAN extension for FAIR data points.
+CKAN harvester for [FAIR Data Point](https://www.fairdatapoint.org/).
 Contains a harvester for FAIR data points.
 In the future, the FAIR data point API might be supported by this extension too.

 ## Stages